James Whitcomb Riley: Death and legacy

 On July 22, 1916, Riley suffered a second stroke.
 He recovered enough during the day to speak and joke with his companions.
 He died before dawn on July 23.
 Riley's death shocked the nation and made front page headlines in major newspapers.
 President Woodrow Wilson wrote a brief note to Riley's family offering condolences on behalf of the entire nation.
 Indiana Governor Samuel M. Ralston offered to allow Riley to lie in state at the Indiana Statehouse—Abraham Lincoln is the only other person to have previously received such an honor.
 During the ten hours he lay in state on July 24, more than thirty-five thousand people filed past his bronze casket; the line was still miles long at the end of the day, and thousands were turned away.
 The next day a private funeral ceremony was held and attended by many dignitaries.
-A large funeral procession then carried him to Crown Hill Cemetery where he was buried in a tomb at the top of the hill, the highest point in the city of Indianapolis.
+A large funeral procession then carried him to Crown Hill Cemetery where his casket was placed in the receiving vault as his final resting place had not been determined between his hometown of Greenfield or his final home of Indianapolis.
+It was not until almost a year and half later October 6, 1917, the day before what would have been his birthday, that his casket was buried in a tomb during a private ceremony at the top of the hill, the highest point in the city of Indianapolis.

 Within a year of Riley's death, many memorials were created, including several by the James Whitcomb Riley Memorial Association.
 The James Whitcomb Riley Hospital for Children was created and named in his honor by a group of wealthy benefactors and opened in 1924.
 In the following years, other memorials intended to benefit children were created, including Camp Riley for youth with disabilities.